FNNDSC/pypx/README.rst

 -------------------
 ``px-find`` is a wrapper around dcmtk findscu_.

 Find series on a PACS server given a vast array of parameters.
 See ``px-find --help`` for the full list.
+In stand-alone cases, ``px-find`` will often be used to Query and generate a console friendly formatted report.

 ::

     It sends query keys to an SCP and awaits responses.
     The application can be used to test SCPs of the Query/Retrieve and Basic Worklist Management Service Classes.
     -- DCMTK, about findscu.

 px-find script
 -------------------

 .. code-block:: bash

    # need some help?
-   px-find --help
+   px-find --synopsis

    # find data in Orthanc PACS server